-When a new issue is added to GitHub, Process Street can trigger a checklist.
-For example, in this article we’ll look at a zap that triggers a debugging checklist in Process Street when a new issue with the ‘bug’ label is added in GitHub.
+When a new issue is added to GitHub, Process Street can trigger a workflow to run.
+For example, in this article we’ll look at a zap that triggers a debugging workflow in Process Street when a new issue with the ‘bug’ label is added in GitHub.

 With this integration, you’ll be able to keep track of your in-progress bugs, and follow a structured process to keep your debugging consistent.